Budget REvote: Tuesday, August 11

 Housesite tax adjustments are determined using household income and school tax information from the prior year and can be made even if the district has not yet adopted a budget for the next year.
 Towns will have the necessary tax adjustment information to adjust the tax bills of eligible housesite owners based on data provided to them by the Tax Department.
 Towns will issue tax bills so that any interim tax bills will include the income adjustments.

-13. How does teh FY21 budget compare to previous years?
+13. How does the FY21 budget compare to previous years?

 This past fiscal year which was FY20 (school year 2019-2020) was the first year we were a merged district.
-The last proposed FY21 budget compared to FY20 was an increase of $129,403.
+The FY21 budget proposed in March compared to FY20 was an increase of $129,403.
+The budget that is being proposed for August is a decrease of $91,052 when compared to the FY20 budget.
 Three years ago (FY18) was the last year before the districts started merging.
 When the expenditure budgets for all the districts plus the supervisory union (net of assessments) are added together the total expenditures is $25,626,285.
-This was an increase of $996,756 over 3 years when compared to the FY21 proposed budget.
+There has been an increase of $776,301 over 3 years when compared to the FY21 currently proposed budget.